SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

 For vector-matrix multiplication:

-There are stub routines inside dgemv-basic.cpp, dgemv-blocked, dgemv-vectorized, and dgemv-openmp.cpp where you can add your code for doing basic, blocked, vectorized, and OpenMP-parallel vector-matrix multiply, respectively.
+There are stub routines inside dgemv-basic.cpp, dgemv-vectorized.cpp, and dgemv-openmp.cpp where you can add your code for doing basic, vectorized, and OpenMP-parallel vector-matrix multiply, respectively.

 For the OpenMP parallel code, note that you specify concurrency at runtime using the OMP_NUM_THREADS environment variable.
 While it is possible to set the number of